3D scanning multiplies the benefits of additive manufacturing

 3D scanning produces accurate information for design

-With the help of scanning a 3D model can be created of an existing part or its environment.
-The digitised materials can be used in producing a replacement part or to create a better optimised entity in design.
-Hand-produced prototypes can also be digitised into production models, while shape analysis can be conducted by comparing scanned materials with the design model.
-Scanning can furthermore be used to evaluate production success, quality or to identify errors.
+Hand-produced prototypes can also be digitized into production models, while shape analysis can be conducted by comparing scanned parts with the design model.
+Furthermore, scanning and shape analysis can be used to evaluate production success or quality or to identify errors.

-As a measurement method, scanning is at its most efficient when double-curved surfaces have to be measured.
-The measurement of even complex parts can usually be done in an hour.
+As a measurement method, scanning is at its most efficient for measuring double-curved surfaces.
+Even complex parts can usually be measured in an hour.
 The point cloud surface model is usable practically immediately after scanning.
-Often a point cloud model is sufficient as surface and solid modelling is not always needed.
-Design programs have also developed rapidly with regards to the import and use of scanned materials.
+Often a point cloud model is sufficient and surface and solid modeling is not required at all.

-Vibrating feeders transfer small components to assembly stations.
-The feeders are often produced as castings or plate structures.
-For some components optimised vibratory feeders can be printed one at a time, instead of producing a large series that is kept in storage.
+Another example of the use of additive manufacturing is vibrating feeders that transfer small components to assembly stations.
+They can be optimized one at a time instead of producing a large series that is kept in storage.
 Because the tool can be tested quickly, its development cycle is markedly faster than that of a casting.

-By combining 3D printing and scanning cost and time savings can be achieved.
-It also allows required spare parts to be produced quickly.
-This means that large amounts of spare parts are not required in storage, which eases warehousing and logistics.
-Parts produced with this method fit within a millimetre’s accuracy, even in double-curved shapes.
-Material losses can also be reduced in lightweight and demanding structures.
+Parts produced with this method fit within a millimeter’s accuracy, even in double-curved shapes.
+Material losses can also be considerably reduced in lightweight and demanding structures.

 3D scanning and 3D printing video